emacs-mirror/emacs/mps/manual/source/guide/debug.rst

       single: variety; cool

-   Build the :term:`cool` :term:`variety` of the MPS (by defining the preprocessor constant ``CONFIG_VAR_COOL``, for example by setting ``-DCONFIG_VAR_COOL`` on the GCC or Clang command line).
+   Build the :term:`cool` :term:`variety` of the MPS (by defining the preprocessor constant :c:macro:`CONFIG_VAR_COOL`, for example by setting ``-DCONFIG_VAR_COOL`` on the GCC or Clang command line).
    This variety contains many internal consistency checks (including such checks on the :term:`critical path`, which make it too slow for use in production), and can generate profiling output in the form of the :term:`telemetry stream`.

 #.
 If your program triggers an assertion failure in the MPS, consult
    :ref:`topic-error-cause` for suggestions as to the possible cause.